LineageOS/charter/device-support-requirements.md

 __Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in LineageOS.__

-* All software deviations from other LineageOS devices of the same type MUST be approved by Directors (ex. if you want to remove Music app, get approval).
+* All software deviations from other LineageOS devices of the same type MUST be approved by Directors (eg. if one wants to remove Music app, get approval).
-* All software deviations from other LineageOS devices of the same type MUST be reported on the wiki page for the device, with a user understandable justification.
+* All software deviations from other LineageOS devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
 * Device maintainers MUST ship Jelly or another LineageOS sourced web browser.

+## Vendor Images
+* All treble enabled builds SHOULD ship with a source-built or prebuilt vendor image.
+* All A/B treble device builds MUST ship with a source-built or prebuilt vendor image.
+* All non-A/B treble device builds not shipping a vendor image MUST assert vendor image versions at flash-time.
+* Devices building a vendor image SHOULD verify basic hardware functionality with an AOSP GSI.

+## Firmware Dependencies
+* All changes that require device firmware changes MUST be accompanied by an assert to ensure builds are not flashed on imcompatible firmware.
+* All firmware changes SHOULD be documented in a user accessible location to ensure users are able to upgrade their firmware.

 # Quality of life
 ## Commit Authorship